-In the heart of Southern California’s music scene, a fresh voice is making waves.
+In the heart of Southern California’s music scene, a fresh voice is emerging.
 Margarita Mantis, barely out of her teens, is pushing the boundaries of rock music with a concept she calls Binaural Rock.

-Mantis’s journey in music began, as it does for many aspiring artists, in her bedroom.
+Mantis’s journey in music began in her bedroom.
 In 2021, at just 16, she started uploading acoustic demos to YouTube.
-But unlike many teenage dreamers, Mantis’s hobby quickly blossomed into something more.
+But unlike most teenage musicians starting out, Mantis’s early work quickly turned into something more.

 Since then, Mantis has been on a creative tear.
-Three more singles followed in quick succession, along with a six-track EP aptly titled “Ocean of Life.”
+Three more singles followed in quick succession, along with a six-track EP titled “Ocean of Life.”
 Her most recent offering?
-“Jejune” – a 51-minute 15-track album that dives deep into the Binaural Rock concept.
+“Jejune,” a 51-minute, 15-track album that dives deep into the Binaural Rock concept.

 Perhaps most impressive is Mantis’s DIY approach.
-In an industry often dominated by teams of specialists, she’s a one-woman show – writing, performing, producing, and even engineering the complex binaural mixes herself.
+In an industry often dominated by teams of specialists, she’s a one-woman operation, writing, performing, producing, and even engineering the complex binaural mixes herself.
 It’s a level of control that many artists twice her age would envy.

 Lyrically, Mantis doesn’t shy away from heavy topics.
 Her songs often grapple with societal issues and personal struggles.
 “It is my civil duty,” she asserts, “to uplift, educate and aid my community, and henceforth the world, in being better, stronger, and more mindful through my songs.”
-It’s a lofty goal for such a young artist, but one she pursues with evident passion.
+It’s an ambitious goal for such a young artist, but one she pursues with evident passion.

 When it comes to influences, Mantis takes an almost contrarian stance.
 While acknowledging inspiration from various artists, she firmly believes that true art should spring from personal experience rather than imitation.
 It’s a philosophy that seems to be serving her well.